raymondlo84/openvino_binary/README.md

 # Usage

+Create the virtual environment and activate it
 ```
 python -m venv venv
 venv/Script/activate
 ```

+Install all the required prereq for this demo
 ```
 python -m pip install --upgrade pip
 pip install -r requirements.txt
 ```
-# Test and see results with Python
+# Test and verify results with Python
 ```
 python main.py
 ```